• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 Click Here to Shop

-7. Take inventory on bake ware.
+7. Take inventory on from scratch kitchen bake ware.

 Usually this is unnecessary but I like to take the time to check stock on mixing bowls, measuring cups, potholders, and all the bakeware.
 I would rather check on these things and make purchases before I find out I need them.
 Other things like cupcake liners, gift boxes, and ribbons for wrapping baked good gifts are another thing that I like to purchase before the rush of everything.